ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-9. Run a job that uses the `writerjob` job definition.
-Because the `writerjob` job definition was updated to reference both the `myddatabasesec` secret and the `mydatabasesec-writer` secret and both of these secrets include keys for `username` and `password`, the last referenced full secret `mydatabasesec-writer` overrides the  `mydatabasesec` secret.
+9. Run a job that uses the `writerjob` job.
+Because the `writerjob` job was updated to reference both the `mydatabasesec` secret and the `mydatabasesec-writer` secret and both of these secrets include keys for `username` and `password`, the last referenced full secret `mydatabasesec-writer` overrides the  `mydatabasesec` secret.

-    For a job to use the updated job definition with the updates to its fully referenced secrets, run a new job.
+    For a jobrun to use the updated configuration of a job with the updates to its fully referenced secrets, run a new job.
 If you are using apps instead of a job, an application must be restarted to use the secret with the overridden keys.

     ```
-    ibmcloud ce job run -n writerjob2 --jd writerjob
+    ibmcloud ce jobrun submit --name writerjob2 --job writerjob
     ```
     {: pre}

-10. Display the job logs of the `writerjob2` job.
+10. Display the logs of a running instance of the `writerjob2` jobrun.
+You can use the `jobrun get --name writerjob2` command to display details of this jobrun including the instances of the jobrun.
 Notice in the output the `username` and `password` keys of the `mydatabasesec-writer` secret overrode the keys of the `mydatabasesec` secret.
 Secret values are added to the environment decoded.

         ```
-        ibmcloud ce job logs -n writerjob2
+        ibmcloud ce jobrun logs --instance writerjob2-0-0
         ```
         {: pre}